Scanners: Filming

+The "Future Complex" building in Vaudreuil-Dorion, erected in 1972 by the pharmaceutical company Roche Holding, provided the exterior of 'ConSec' headquarters.
+Although many sources state that the lecture scene was filmed at Concordia University, it was actually shot in the 158-seat auditorium of the "Future Complex" building.
+The head explosion portion of the scene was filmed in a warehouse on Montreal’s waterfront.

-The film was shot primarily on-location in Montreal, Quebec; and Toronto, Ontario.
-The lecture scene was filmed at Concordia University, and the Charles J. Des Baillets Water Treatment Plant doubled as the 'Bicarbon Amalgamate' compound.
-The "Future Electronique" building in Vaudreuil-Dorion provided the exterior of 'ConSec' headquarters.
+The Charles J. Des Baillets Water Treatment Plant doubled as the 'Bicarbon Amalgamate' compound.
 The sequence of Revok (Michael Ironside) hijacking a car and causing another to crash were shot on Rue de la Commune.
 Additional scenes were filmed in the Yorkville neighborhood.
 However, since the United States dominated the film industry and Canadian films were being marketed for international audiences, the film downplays its Canadian origin in favor of a generic "North American" setting.
 The only indicators of its location are a scene of Revok and Keller meeting at the Yorkdale station of the Toronto subway and some visible bilingual signs.

+Cronenberg stated that "Scanners had the longest post-production of any film I've ever done" due to its nine months of editing and reshoots.

+Effects

 Make-up artist Dick Smith (The Exorcist, Amadeus) provided prosthetics for the climactic scanner duel and the iconic exploding head effect.

-Head explosion effect
+Chris Walas, working at Lucasfilm at the time and later providing effects work for The Fly and Naked Lunch, also worked on the exploding head effect.
+Cronenberg later said in 2006 that Scanners was his most difficult film to shoot due to its special effects and complex story.

-The iconic head explosion scene was the product of trial and error, eventually settling on a plaster skull and a gelatin exterior packed with "latex scraps, some wax, and just bits and bobs and a lot of stringy stuff that we figured would fly through the air a little better" as well as "leftover burgers."
-When other explosive techniques failed to give the desired effect, special effects supervisor Gary Zeller told the crew to roll cameras and get inside the trucks with doors and windows closed; he then lay down behind the dummy and shot it in the back of the head with a shotgun.
+The iconic head explosion scene was produced by trial and error, with the producers eventually deciding on a gelatin-encassed plaster skull packed with "leftover burgers" as well as "latex scraps, some wax, and just bits and bobs and a lot of stringy stuff that we figured would fly through the air a little better".
+When other explosive techniques failed to give the desired effect, special effects supervisor Gary Zeller told the crew to roll cameras and get inside their trucks with doors and windows closed; he then crouched down behind the dummy and shot it in the back of the head with a shotgun.

+The exploding head scene was filmed four times, but Cronenberg accepted the first shot and did not remain to watch the three others, opting to instead take a nap in his Winnebago.
+The scene depicting the exploding head was trimmed down to allow for a R-rating from the MPAA.
+Cronenberg originally intended for the scene to be the film's opening, but placed it later in the film after test screenings.